ruyrybeyro/chrootvpn/README.md

 ![This is an image](/assets/images/07.png)

-The negotiation of a connection can take a (little) while.
+The negotiation of a connection takes a (little) while.

 ![This is an image](/assets/images/08.png)